mrkkrp/markkarpov.com/tutorial/megaparsec.md

   familiar for users who have used that library or who have read `parsec` tutorials.

+All of the above are combinator libraries (or, in the case of `Earley`, an embedded grammar description) that live inside your Haskell program.
+A different tradition is that of parser *generators*, which take a grammar written in a separate file and generate Haskell code from it:
+[`happy`][happy] is the classic parser generator and [`alex`][alex] its companion lexer generator.
+These tools shine for large, formally specified grammars.

-It would be impractical to try to cover all these libraries, and so we will focus on `megaparsec`.
-More precisely, we are going to cover version 9, which by the time this book is published will probably have replaced the older versions almost everywhere.
+It would be impractical to try to cover all these options, and so we will focus on `megaparsec`.
+More precisely, we are going to cover version 9, which is the version in wide use today.

 ## `ParsecT` and `Parsec` monads